 Also known as “Yuet Lung Sing Yuen“, the temple is dedicated to the Dragon Mother, who is the Goddess of Water.
 The temple houses a Lung Mo statue and a “dragon bed“.
 It is said that you will have good luck if you touch this dragon bed.

-And the temple gets a bit more festive during the Dragon Mother’s birthday, which is on the 8th day of the 5th month on the lunar calendar.
+And the temple gets a bit more festive during the Dragon Mother’s birthday, which is on the 8th day of the 5th month in the lunar calendar.
 Might be worth visiting Peng Chau during this celebration.

 10. Leather Factory